-Provision trade receivables 2018 2017
+Provision trade receivables 2019 2018

-At 1 January 835 1,181
+1 January 732 835

-Acquisition - 322

-Write-offs (312) (578)
+Write-offs - (312)

-Charged/(released) to the income statement 205 (42)
+Charged/(released) to the income statement 355 205

-Exchange differences 4 (48)
+Exchange differences (4) 4

-At 31 December 732 835
+31 December 1,083 732

-The recognition and release of provisions for impaired receivables have been included in Cost of goods sold in the income statement.
 Overdue receivables are generally fully written off when there is no expectation of recovering additional cash.
 The other classes within trade and other receivables do not contain material impaired assets.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of receivables mentioned above.
 In general, the Group does not hold any collateral as security and delivery terms dictate that full title of ownership can be withdrawn for unpaid deliveries.

-As at 31 December 2018, trade receivables with a book value of €56.7 million have been pledged as a security for certain bank overdrafts.
+As at 31 December 2019, trade receivables with a book value of €55.4 million have been pledged as a security for certain bank overdrafts.